sourcegraph/about/handbook/engineering/distribution/goals.md

     - ~~Cue.~~
     - ~~Bash/JQ.~~
     - ~~Dhall.~~
-  - ~~Create a Kubernetes deployment PoC~~
+  - ~~Create a Kubernetes deployment PoC.~~
   - Design Dhall Architecture.
   - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback.
   - Use Dhall to generate public Kubernetes manifests.
   - Create customer facing migration path and how-to documentation.
   - Migrate a highly technical customer to Dhall and collect usage feedback.
-  - Design customization worklfow.
+  - Design customization workflow.
     - Potentially Kustomize would still be used for last-mile changes and non-standard derivations.